 Do MDs have to attend a residency to get jobs?
 Follow along to learn about job options for MD graduates without residency, including what to expect if you choose not to attend a residency, and answers to your FAQs.

-However, this isn’t your only option as an MD grad.
-Here we take a look at your options for completing an MD without residency, from which jobs you can apply for to what educational path could be your next move.
+You don’t need to attend a residency program to obtain a medical degree.
+Let’s take a look at your options for completing an MD without residency, from which jobs you can apply for to what educational path could be your next move.

 First, it’s important to understand that residency is not mandatory after medical school.
 Earning an MD is enough to get you some interesting, lucrative and important jobs!
 Your next steps are completely up to you.